-The Information Technology Services Unit supports agency use of technologies that empower business activities and implements any future technologies.
-ITS also oversees the governance of the agency's technological systems, maintenance of the infrastructure, and the hardware and software, in addition to the functionality of its systems.
+The Information Technology Services (ITS) Unit supports the agency's use of current and future technologies that empower business activities.
+ITS also oversees the governance of the agency's technological systems, maintenance of the infrastructure, and hardware and software, in addition to the functionality of its systems.